MicrosoftDocs/win32/desktop-src/tablet/security-and-trust.md

 ---
-Description: The .NET Framework has a security model that treats applications differently depending on their origin. ms.assetid: 37fa870a-6f38-44ae-943e-27697f6b9fba
+description: The .NET Framework has a security model that treats applications differently depending on their origin. ms.assetid: 37fa870a-6f38-44ae-943e-27697f6b9fba
 title: Security and Trust
 ms.topic: article